 Fertilizer burn describes the damage plants sustain when they are unable to process fertilizer, either because it’s been applied in excess or applied improperly.
 It occurs most often when you’re a bit too heavy handed with your fertilizer, but you may also notice fertilizer burn after you apply plant food to wet foliage on some plants.
 A plant’s health and its environmental conditions affect the way it processes nutrients, and these factors contribute to how a plant recovers from one-too-many fertilizer feedings.

 When plants can’t process fertilizer quickly enough, salts in the fertilizer extract moisture from plants’ roots through osmosis.
 At this point, the fertilizer will dehydrate the plant and “burn” it.
 This is essentially the same that happens to plants during a drought.
-In houseplants, the first sign of fertilizer burn is typically yellow or brown leaves.
+If you’ve overfed houseplants, the first sign of fertilizer burn is typically yellow or brown leaves.
 In domestic gardens, you’ll notice bleached striping on leaves, occasionally with burnt-looking leaf edges and tips.

 what does fertilizer burn look like?